bragem/flappyBird/readme.md

-Just a simple upgrade of a flappy bird game I made in high school
+A simple upgrade of a flappy bird game I made in high school To play, just download and open intro.html